 - You will likely lose your place when going back to the original project.

 - Any number of other time-suckers can happen here too depending on the task.

-That’s where Ghost Browser’s Projects come in.
+That’s where Ghost Browser’s Workspaces come in.
 With one click you can open up any set of any tabs you’ve previously saved.
-The best part is you’ll still be logged into the same Sessions from the last time you worked in that Project.
+The best part is you’ll still be logged into the same Sessions from the last time you worked in that Workspace.